pavinduLakshan/payhere-js-sdk/README.md

 Full Fledged JavaScript SDK for payhere.lk

 Payhere is one of the most popular payment gateways in Sri Lanka.
 Yet there is still no comfortable way to integrate Payhere with modern front end JS frameworks such as
-React.js, Angular.js and Vue.js.
+React.js, Angular.js, and Vue.js.
 This NPM package can be used for a seamless Payhere integration with your single page web app.

 ## Features

-- Works in front end JS frameworksand in React Native WebView
+- Works in front end JS frameworks
 - Making one time payments with Checkout API
 - Making Recurrent payments with Recurring API (monthly, daily. annually)
 - Get payments data of your Payhere account using Retrieval API